 This dog is strong and loyal, but not necessarily protective.
 In fact, they don’t mind strangers and are not usually bothered by them.
 Labrador Husky can work with other dogs, but owners shouldn’t keep other small pets nearby because of their prey drive.

-Highlights: Generous, Intelligent, Patient
+Highlights: Caring, Intelligent, Patient

 The importation of Landseers from Canada occurred in large numbers during the 1800s.
 Although the breed was kept all through the World Wars, it was officially given the name of the Landseer European Continental Type (ECT) much later on.